Eastbourne International order of play and how to watch

 Everything you need to know as the Eastbourne International gets underway

-With just a week to go until the start of Wimbledon, the world’s best players will be keen to get their final preparation in at this week’s Rothesay International Eastbourne.
+With just a few days now until the start of Wimbledon, the world’s best players will be keen to get their final preparation in at this week’s Rothesay International Eastbourne.

-The tournament, which takes place on the south coast of the United Kingdom, sees a star-studded women’s line-up with defending champion Petra Kvitova, Coco Gauff and last year’s Wimbledon runner-up Ons Jabeur set to take part.
+The tournament, which takes place on the south coast of the United Kingdom, sees a star-studded women’s line-up, including Coco Gauff and last year’s Wimbledon runner-up Ons Jabeur.

-Britain’s Katie Boulter, Harriet Dart and Jodie Burrage also feature but there will be no sighting of last year’s Wimbledon champion, Elena Rybakina, after the world number three withdrew through illness.

-Ryan Peniston, who produced a shock win against Ugo Humbert to reach the quarter-finals at Queens last week is also in action this week in the men’s draw.
+British interest on Tuesday comes in the shape of Liam Broady and Harriet Dart.

 Here is everything you need to know.